igalvit/quiz-app-from-csv/README.md

 ## CSV File Format

-Your CSV file should follow this format:
+Your CSV file must use semicolons (;) as separators and follow this format:
 ```
-Question,CorrectAnswer,WrongAnswer1,WrongAnswer2,WrongAnswer3
+questionText;option1;option2;option3;option4;correctAnswer;group
+What is 2+2?;3;4;5;6;B;Math
-What is the capital of France?,Paris,London,Berlin,Madrid
+What is the capital of France?;London;Paris;Berlin;Madrid;B;Geography
 ```

+### CSV Fields:
+- questionText: The question to be asked
+- option1 to option4: Multiple choice options
+- correctAnswer: Must be A, B, C, or D (corresponding to options 1-4)
+- group: Category or group name for the question (e.g., "Math", "1-50", etc.)

 ## Installation